cuddlefish-app/cuddlefish/README.md

 - VSCode extension

   - disallow commenting on empty lines
-  - disallow commenting on lines from commits that are not pushed yet
+  - disallow commenting on lines from commits that are not pushed yet.
+See https://stackoverflow.com/questions/2016901/viewing-unpushed-git-commits.
   - speed up comment creation (seems like we are hitting github's auth endpoint every time?)
   - Link in email that opens up straight to extension on the right file/line!
   - subscribe for updates
+  - Use the reply `label` attribute to show "code author", "code committer", etc.

+- API

+  - check that insert_comments_webhook is receiving requests from hasura with `API_SECRET`

+- Hasura

+  - Update description of the comments table, now that the TODO should be done there

 - Sending email